AudienceTeacher leaderPrincipal classTeacher

 Small schools and clusters of small schools are also encouraged to apply.
 Contact the course coordinator to discuss your needs.

-Leading Mathematics is undertaken over 6 to 9 months via a combination of face-to-face learning, in-school investigations and online learning.
-You are expected to engage in and contribute to:
+Over 6 to 9 months, you are expected to engage in and contribute to:

 - in-school investigations involving the capture, collation and analysis of a range of evidence generated with students and teachers